RetiredWizard/PyDOS/README.md

 **setenv.py** - Helper program for adding the WiFi SSID and Password to settings.toml (used by setup.bat).

 *WiFi enabled boards only*
-**wifi_finance** - Displays the current Nasdaq prices by connecting to a financial website and scraping the information.
+**wifi_finance [symbol]** - Displays the current Nasdaq prices by connecting to a financial website and scraping the information.
+If an optional symbol is supplied, the program will attempt to identify the symbol and scrap the corresponding price information.
 **wifi_weather** - Displays the 7 day forcast from api.weather.gov

 ## Hardware (Pin) customization file (pydos_bcfg.py)